-The Operating Partnership must file annually with the trustee an officer's certificate certifying that no defaults have occurred under the indenture.
+Within 120 days after the end of each year, the Operating Partnership must deliver to the trustee an officer's certificate certifying that no defaults have occurred under the indenture.
 The trustee must give notice to the holders of debt securities within 90 days of a default unless the default has been cured or waived.
 However, if the trustee considers it to be in the interest of the holders, the trustee may withhold notice of any default except a payment default.